eric-ycw/eric-ycw.github.io/notes/mit_prob_rand_var.md

 ### Additional Notes

 The number of ways to partition k indistinguishable objects into n distinguishable groups is $$\binom{n+k-1}{k}$$.
 One way to think about this is to imagine $k$ "dots" and $n-1$ "bars" on a horizontal line, such that the bars divide the dots into $n$ groups.
 There would be $n+k-1$ locations to place a dot or bar, and we have to choose $k$ locations to put the dots (or $n-1$ locations to put the bars).
-This method comes in handy for a large family of problems (integer addition partitions, $k$ picks from $n$ objects with replacement).
+This method comes in handy for a large family of problems (integer partitions, $k$ picks from $n$ objects with replacement).

 There are also some useful identities that warrant attention.